kevinolega/callcentertrainingtips/_posts/2015-09-17-learning-steps.md

 You don’t know that you don’t know.

-<em>An example would be.
+*An example would be.
 Your first failure.
-You just find out that you can’t get hired in a call center because you gave the wrong interview answer or had spoken at least ten English words correctly.</em>
+You just find out that you can’t get hired in a call center because you gave the wrong interview answer or had spoken at least ten English words correctly.*

 Does the world end for you at this point?